 In SJI, ‘LEAD’ is spelt ‘SERVE’.
 Students leaders are developed to know how to share their vision, enable their team members, be responsive to changes, be values-centred and always be encouraging to those who they lead and work with.

 At SJI, we recognize that every student has the potential to lead.
 The school provides a wide range of opportunities and levels for our students to exercise leadership.

-Our students are provided with training at the different levels to enable him to be effective in his leadership role.
+Our students are provided with training at different levels to enable them to be effective in their leadership roles.
 Every boy who aspires to hold the top school or co-curricular activities leadership position is required to attend the Lasallian Leadership Training Camp.

 Every student is expected to be an agent for the transmission of the Lasallian values of Faith, Service and Community to his fellow Josephians.
 SJI sees each student has the potential to be a Servant Leader.
 He is encouraged to serve and lead others to produce value for our school, community, society, our friends and families and ourselves.
 He takes a holistic approach to work, promotes a sense of community and shares power in decision-making.

 St John Baptist de La Salle, the founder of the Lasallian schools, renounced his wealth and status to devote himself to setting up schools that provide the poor with access to education.
 He believed that with education, the poor might have lives of dignity and freedom; it gave hope and opportunity for the common good.

 It is from this tradition that SJI has borne leaders who contribute to the common good.
 Our alumni serve in fields ranging from academia to business and the cultural arts; in social, religious and political domains.

 In the same spirit, the DSA leadership programme aims to raise national (civil and political) and community (civic) leaders who serve for the common good.